doordeck/doordeck-headless-sdk/README.md

   * [Associate multiple locks](#associate-multiple-locks)
 * Samples

+# Build the project
+To build the project, you need to specify the Android SDK directory.
+To do this, create a `local.properties` file in the root project directory with the following configuration: `sdk.dir=ANDROID_SDK_DIR`

+> [!NOTE]
+> It’s normal to see `Unresolved references`.
+For example, if you are using Windows, you won’t be able to resolve macOS-specific imports

+# Add the SDK into your project
+// TODO

 # Initialize the SDK
 The SDK should be initialized as the first step.
 The simplest way to do this is by providing the `ApiEnvironment` and the auth token